JasonEricZhan/Algorithms/sudoku/README.md

 ![image](https://github.com/JasonEricZhan/Algorithms/blob/master/sudoku/solution.png)

-_Note: this program will print out all the solutions_
+_Note: this progam will print out all the solutions, because backtracking algorithm can find out all the legal solutions_